 Mind Your Mind A program of ConnexOntario Health Information Services, funded by the Government of Ontario, mindyourmind works with young people aged 14-29 to co-create interactive tools and innovative resources to build capacity and resilience.
 The site offers information about mental health issues and illnesses.

-Ottawa Bullying Prevention Coalition (OBPC) brings together community stakeholders to create and implement an Ottawa Safe City Plan of Action designed to increase the capacity of community members to effectively and consistently support, report and respond to bullying in an evidence informed approach.
+Ottawa Bullying Prevention Coalition (OBPC) provides content to Parenting in Ottawa, a resource for parents created by Ottawa Public Health and its community partners.
+It brings together community stakeholders to create and implement an Ottawa Safe City Plan of Action designed to increase the capacity of community members to effectively and consistently support, report, and respond to bullying in an evidence-informed approach.

 Ottawa Carleton District School Board (OCDSB) Describes the Board’s programs dealing with mental health and offers many links to resources.